 Misc

-Outside of work, I am a globaltrotter, dancer, and music-lover.
+Outside of work, I am a globetrotter, dancer, and music-lover.
 Growing up as a swimmer, I enjoy sports.
-From completing a half-marathon and recovering from an ACL injury, for better or worse, I do have many stories to tell.
-Of course, I also love cooking Canton/Singaporean food and reading away in the comfort of home!
+From completing a half-marathon and recovering from an ACL injury, I’ve collected many stories to tell (for better or worse!).
+Whenever I can, I head outdoors — my top three U.S. national parks are Yellowstone, the Grand Canyon, and Mount Rainier.